 EMBRACE THE UNEXPECTED AND ROLL WITH IT

 It’s your wedding day: Live It.
-Allow your wedding day to be whatever it will be.
-Whether that means a necklace you bought and then forgot to wear, raindrops sprinkling on your outdoor ceremony, or your reception running a little behind schedule – be flexible, remain calm, and keep a positive attitude and an open mind.
+Your wedding is uniquely yours.
+Allow your day to be whatever it will be.
+Whether that means a necklace you bought and then forgot to wear, raindrops sprinkling on your outdoor ceremony or your reception running a little behind schedule – be flexible, remain calm, and keep a positive attitude and an open mind.
 Allow spontaneity to surprise and delight you.
-Your wedding is uniquely yours.

 Enjoy living in your day – not someone else’s.
 Pinterest is a great resource to explore themes, styles and DIY projects to create for your wedding.
 It is not, however, best utilized as an opportunity to send inspiration boards to your photographer in hopes they will recreate or mimic photos created by other photographers for other couples.

 You know those elegant wedding photos of a bride and groom in a sun-drenched field with lush rolling hills, gorgeous floral décor draped from the roof of a rustic farmhouse and baby goats in tuxedos prancing around near a lake?
 Those are called “Stylized Shoots”.
 While magazines and bloggers love rich detail shots of all that incredible eye candy, these aren’t real weddings.
 At an actual wedding, those goats would be eating the bride’s bouquet while guests are swatting away horseflies and groomsmen would be stripping down to hop in the lake to escape the humidity.
 The wedding industry is your billion dollar BFF, always offering you unsolicited advice to turn your wedding into a fairytale.
 The fact is every minute of your fleeting wedding day is at a premium: Don’t take time away from capturing real moments to recreate the vision of what someone trying to sell you advertising believes your wedding should look like.